 involves introducing a gene directly into an embryo.
-The company has also been
+The company has also been a pioneer in producing transgenic drugs through cloning.

 Bioreactor Blues

 OTHER TRANSGENIC companies have also had a rough haul.
 The Scottish company PPL Therapeutics, which helped to clone Dolly, encountered difficulties and sold its remaining intellectual property to Pharming in 2004.
 The latter has staged a comeback since filing for protection from creditors in 2001.
 It hopes to get approval soon for a treatment for hereditary angioedema, a genetic disease that causes swelling from the absence of the C1 inhibitor protein.